 Before participating in a thisABILITY Adventures VAC, please take all available precautions and preparations to obtain the skills, experience, fitness and gear needed to successfully participate in an outdoor adventure event.
 We are happy answer any questions and/or help participants with choosing the right course.
 Simply email us at thisABILITYracing@gmail.com.

 Why suffer in silence?
 Take a go-pro along or just a cell phone and take a few minutes of video here and there to complain to the camera or better yet, to catch a glimpse of the beautiful scenery that you worked hard to get to.
 Make sure to get some actions shots, too!
-Decide later what you want the world to see and upload it using the link provided by email.
-We'll include yours along with the other submissions and will premiere a professionally edited highlight video during the Zoom party after the competitive period of the VAC is over.
+Decide later what you want the world to see and send to us.
+We'd love to include your footage to share what adventure racing is all about on our youtube page and other social media outlets!

 Submit Your Results

-Participants who wish to be scored must submit their gpx file, screenshot of their activity summary (Strava, Garmin, Polar, etc.) and clue sheet via email to
+Participants who wish to be scored must submit their gpx file (Strava, Garmin, Polar, etc.) and clue sheet via email to

 Since the course will be open for an extended time and because of the competitive nature of our VACs, please do not publicly share your gps activity.